 Verify these when evaluating alternatives to Five9:

-- Integrations via APIs and pre-built connectors to CRM, commerce, help desk, BI systems
+Integrations via APIs and pre-built connectors to CRM, commerce, help desk, and BI systems

 Scoring Rubric